LiaPlayground/e-Learning-2019/README.md

 *******************************************************************************

                               --{{1}}--
-How would you encode a multiple-choice quiz with a typewriter, probably similarly as we did it.
-You can add as much rows/options,
+How would you encode a multiple-choice quiz with a typewriter, probably similarly as we did it, which looks like a list of simple check buttons that alreay shows the correct solution.
+You can add as much rows/options.